Information Sheet

 Program Overview

-Lilly TuneLab™ is a first-of-its-kind, collaborative AI/ML drug discovery platform with a unique Access/Contribute value proposition:
+Lilly TuneLab™ is a first-of-its-kind collaborative AI/ML drug discovery platform.

-• Access: Lilly provides participating biotech companies access to powerful models trained on decades of proprietary data (representing over $1B investment) to accelerate their therapeutic programs
+• Lilly provides participating biotech companies access to powerful models trained on decades of data to accelerate their own therapeutics programs

-• Contribute: Participants contribute training data to improve the models via privacy-preserving federated learning
+• Participants contribute training data via privacy-persevering federated learning for models to better understand their chemical space.

 Revvity Signals operationalizes the TuneLab program by providing